silversub/terraform/provider/classic-infrastructure-resources.md

 ## `ibm_storage_block`
 {: #storage-block}

 Provides a block storage resource.
-This allows iSCSI-based [Endurance](https://knowledgelayer.softlayer.com/topic/endurance-storage) and [Performance](https://knowledgelayer.softlayer.com/topic/performance-storage) block storage to be created, updated, and deleted.
+This allows iSCSI-based Endurance and Performance block storage to be created, updated, and deleted.
+Fore more information about Block storage, see [Learn about Block Storage](/docs/BlockStorage?topic=BlockStorage-About).

 Block storage can be accessed and mounted through a Multipath I/O (MPIO) Internet Small Computer System Interface (iSCSI) connection.

-To access block storage, see the KnowledgeLayer docs [for Linux](https://knowledgelayer.softlayer.com/procedure/block-storage-linux) or [for Windows](https://knowledgelayer.softlayer.com/procedure/accessing-block-storage-microsoft-windows).

 ### Sample Terraform code
 {: #storage-block-sample}